Alkaptonuria is an infrequent autosomal recessive condition. It i... | Channels for Pearson+

 The four adults (Sara, James, Mary, and Frank) seek information from a neighbor who is a retired physician.
 After discussing their family histories, the neighbor says, 'I never took genetics, but I know from my many years in practice that Sara and James are both carriers of this recessive condition.
 Since their first child had the condition, there is a very low chance that the next child will also have it, because the odds of having two children with a recessive condition are very low.
 Mary and Frank have no chance of having a child with alkaptonuria because Frank has no family history of the condition.'
 The two couples each have babies and both babies have alkaptonuria.

-What is the probability that the second child of Mary and Frank will have alkaptonuria?
+What was incorrect about the information given to Sara and James?
+What is incorrect about the information given to Mary and Frank?

-Master Probability with a bite sized video explanation from Kylia GoodnerStart learning
+Master Pedigree Symbols with a bite sized video explanation from Kylia GoodnerStart learning